 From your EPIC list of European cities, you will have to determine your first destination.
-If you’re flying from outside of Europe, the European Airports infographic might help you decide where best to land first in Europe.
+If you’re flying from outside of Europe, it’s best to choose a major hub so you have better and cheaper options for flights.

 From your first stop, you can now determine your next stops.
 The most important consideration is to plan it in such a way that you will be able to go to those cities with date constraints (because you have to attend an event, visit a friend at a specific date or you want to be in a specific city on a weekend).
 If there’s a city with a date constraint, put it in your itinerary and then find the cheapest transportation connection.

 If there are no cities with date constraint on the date being considered, the next consideration is to check which city is nearest your departure city.
 Why?
 Because your transportation cost will usually be cheaper this way.

 More so if one of your next destinations is in the same country.
 So you definitely want to go there next as it is usually cheaper to move in the same country before crossing borders.

 If there are no date constraints and proximity considerations, you will now check which city have the cheapest transportation cost from your departure city.
 This is the part where you will spend most of your time in planning your Euro Trip itinerary.
 Why?
 Because you will have to check flights, trains, buses and ships to all your other destinations to check which connection from your departure city is the cheapest or the best.

 In this part of the planning you will most likely play around with different variations of your itinerary to arrive at your best and most affordable route.

 For cheap accommodation, check Hostelworld, Booking.com or Airbnb.
 For cheap flights in Europe, check Attitude travel.
 For train connections, check The man in seat 61.
 More info can be found at the Euro Trip travel resources page.

 My 3-month Euro Trip itinerary this summer